 Lastly, the tips of branches have a very distinct curve upwards towards the sky, making it easy to identify even in the winter.

 Its wood is known to be very strong while being both flexible and lightweight.
-It is used for everything from equipment handles to baseball bats to furniture.
-White Ash can grow to about 30m tall at maturity and can historically live to over 150 years old.
+It is used for everything from equipment handles to baseball bats to furniture (making it a perfect candidate for urban wood utilization).
+White Ash can grow to about 30m tall at maturity and can historically live to over 150 years old!